sparkus/py-expander/README.md

 ===========

 A python script designed to post-process Transmission torrents.

-Currently it supports 7-Zip only.
-So get it if you dont have it!
+Particularily if you had a seedbox like server sitting out in serverland.

 The script extracts files recursively (if extract is necessary..) and the moves the files to pre-configured folders based on their type!